seanso/rhel-kolla-openstack/README.md

     $ pip install -U pip
     $ pip install tox
 ```
-**If you working with this repository(not making the changes yourself) clone this repo and skip to the Final section.**
+**If you're working with this repository(not making the changes yourself) clone this repo and skip to the Final section.**
      * Clone this repository:
 ```
      git clone https://github.com/seanso/rhel-kolla-openstack.git